wcrd/rdf-model-editor-poc/PLAN.md

 ## To Do
 Today:
 * Storage
+  * Upgrade methods and grids to track changes, then only push changes rows into IndexDB to save iterating the whole table.
 * Model Ont needs to remember state b/w refresh calls
 * (HOLD) Combo class selector -> this might not be required though; could do cell edit just opens the ontology panel?
 Adds a 'select' button in search box?
 On Enter or click class is applied?